AqwamCreates/DataPredict/docs/API/Others/TrainingModifier.md

 * gradientDescentType: The type of gradient descent to be used when train() function is called.
 Available modes are "Batch", "MiniBatch" and "Stochastic".

-* batchSize: The batch size to split the featureMatirx and labelVector into multiple parts.
+* batchSize: The batch size to split the featureMatrix and labelVector into multiple parts.

 * showOutput: Set whether or not to show the final cost for each epoch (MiniBatch) or data (Stochastic).

 #### Returns:

-* GradientDescentModifierObject: A gradient descent modifier object that uses the model's train() and predict() functions so that it behaves like a regular model.
+* TrainingModifierObject: A training modifier object that uses the model's train(), predict() and reinforce() functions so that it behaves like a regular model.

 ## Functions